Logitech/labs_mrkeyboard_sdk/README.md

 <br>

 ## Feedback & Bugs
 We strongly suggest to use our private GitHub repository for bug reports and features requests.
 Follow this [link](https://github.com/Logitech/logilabs_mrkeyboard_sdk/issues) and post it there.
+Alternatively you can also send us an [email](supportsdk@logitech.com).

 <br>